MatteP1/thesis/Tasks.md

 - [ ] Mention coq and iris version that the code works with.

-- [ ] If time permits, use hocap spec to prove a spec of a non-trivial client.
-Fx a client like the one in the java code
+- [x] If time permits, use hocap spec to prove a spec of a non-trivial client.
+Fx a client like the one in the java code.
+(No Time)